equilibriumdata/equilibriumdata.github.io/CODATA.md

 Values for the standard molar enthalpy of formation, fHm [kJmol-1], and the standard molar entropy, Sm [JK-1mol-1], are tabulated in *CODATA Key Values for Thermodynamics* (Cox et al. 1989) for 151 gaseous, liquid, and crystalline substances, and for basic aqueous species.

 ## Availability

 The book *CODATA Key Values for Thermodynamics* (Cox et al. 1989) is still available.
-Furthermore, all CODATA key values, and the Gibbs free energy of formation values, fGm, calculated there  from, are included as auxiliary data in all NEA TDB volumes, e.g. Lemire et al. (2013), which are free for download: https://www.oecd-nea.org/dbtdb/info/publications/
+Furthermore, all CODATA key values, and the Gibbs free energy of formation values, &#916;<sub>f</sub>G<sub>m</sub>&deg;, calculated there  from, are included as auxiliary data in all NEA TDB volumes, e.g. Lemire et al. (2013), which are <a  href="https://www.oecd-nea.org/dbtdb/info/publications/" target="_blank" rel="noopener">free for download</a>.